Battlefield Reclamation

 On November 29, 1864, events at and around Spring Hill unfolded in a wild and confused way.
 A short but intense fight there resulted in almost 750 casualties and led to a series of Confederate mistakes, and the Federal army escaped to Franklin during the night.

-Elements of Gen. Hiram B. Granbury’s Brigade moved across this land just before sunset on November 29, 1864 and encountered Federal resistance.
+Elements of Gen. Hiram B. Granbury’s Brigade moved across this land just before sunset on November 29, 1864, and encountered Federal resistance.
 Granbury took a handful of casualties before he was pulled away from Columbia Pike because the balance of Gen. Pat Cleburne’s Division, to which Granbury belonged, had become engaged.
 That night, Confederate troops encamped southeast and east of Spring Hill as the Federal troops slipped to the north.
+Granbury, as well as many of his Texas troops, died the next day at Franklin.
+How sadly ironic.

 We are asking for your assistance – and your generosity.
 Years from now, the people who walk these important battlefields, and visit Carnton, Carter House, and Rippa Villa, may not know how we saved this vital ground and these significant places.
 But they will know that essential pieces of our nation’s history were preserved.
 From there, they can learn and appreciate what the past means to them, and to those who follow them.
 That is what matters.